“Jesus said, Let the little children come to me, and do not stop them; for it is to such as these that the kingdom of heaven belongs.” (Matthew 19:14)

 - Something is expected of them in this place and they are capable of participating through listening, singing, praying and even offering!

-Butterflies – families of 0-4 year olds gather for an active Bible story, music, and prayer.
+Butterflies – families of 0-4-year-olds gather for an active Bible story, music, and prayer.
 Families meet once a month for fellowship and learning.
+Meets the second Sunday of each month at 10:00 a.m.